dzaima/CBQN/src/README.md

   t_funWrap, t_md1Wrap, t_md2Wrap // types wrapping builtins for RT_WRAP; see rtwrap.c

-See src/h.h for more basics
+See src/h.h for more basic operations
 ```

 An object can be allocated with `mm_alloc(sizeInBytes, t_something)`.
 The returned object starts with the structure of `Value`, so custom data must be after that. `mm_free` can be used to force-free an object regardless of its reference count.